KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 ## webpack

-Angular uses weback to bundle and minify the styles and html.When app changes webpack recomplies the app and refreshes the browser.This feature is called hot Module Replacement
+Angular uses webpack to bundle and minify the styles and html.When app changes webpack recompiles the app and refreshes the browser.This feature is called hot Module Replacement

 ## Angular versions